 house was built during the period 1885 to 1890 with the first floor room

 used for primary grades while the second floor had the grammar grades.

 The back part of the schoolhouse was built in 1900, and was used by the

 upper grades.
 This part was used to house the upper grades.

-This building faced North and was located just east of
+This building faced North and was located

 Students standing in front of Ellsworth's first school